UANATACA/TSA-REPO/tsa_gui.md

 # What it is

 <div style="text-align: justify">
+Uanataca qualified timestamp service is the only one that has full legal value, with reversal of the burden of proof, as required by the European Regulation 910/2014 and in many other international regulations.
+<br></br>
+The service provides an easy and low-cost method to apply reliable date and time and integrity on documents or transactions.
+<br></br>
-Time-stamping is an online service that provides irrefutable proof regarding to the existence of certain electronic data before a particular time, the time at which the timestamp was issued, and certifies such data has not been altered ever since.
+It is an online service that provides irrefutable proof regarding to the existence of certain electronic data before a particular time.

 </div>

 # How it works